Overall ranking: Came 32nd out of 126 in the Complete University Guide for 2016.

 What you need to know

-Teaching: Ranked 87th out of 124 in the Complete University Guide.
+Teaching: Ranked 22nd out of 123 for student satisfaction in the Complete University Guide.

-Graduate prospects: Placed 15th with 78.1 per cent finding graduate level employment.
+Graduate prospects: Placed 28th with 76.6 per cent finding a graduate level destination.

 Any accommodation?
-Yes- 2010 saw the opening of 1,300 new rooms.
-On-campus accommodation starts at £121 per week up to £134.
+On-campus accommodation starts at £119 per week up to £126.
 The university guarantees a place in halls for all first years subject to conditions.
+The university have grants designed specially to help with cost of accomodation.

 Cheap to live there?
-Yes- student rents in the private sector average a mere £68 per week but prices may rise for the coming academic year.
+Oh yes- student rents in the private sector average a mere £68 per week but prices may rise for the coming academic year.

 Transport links: Plenty of buses on the campus doorstep.
 Birmingham New Street station is a 15-minute stroll from campus and Digbeth (for coaches) is a five-minute cab journey.
 Three miles from the M6 and nine miles from Birmingham International Airport.

 Fees: Aston has set a tuition fee of £9,000 per year for all UK and EU undergrads.
-There is a reduced fee in placement yet- to encourage more students to take one the charge is just £1,000.
+There is a reduced fee of £1000 for the placement year with placement scholarships available.
 Fees vary for overseas students but are higher.
-Students on placement often earn around £15,000 in salary to help offset costs.
+Students on placements often earn around £15,000 in salary, to help offset costs.

 The fun stuff